 Jorge went through a thirty-minute seminar on the resort, currency exchange, excursion packages and general info on Cuba.
-Andrew, hungover, stumbled in a few minutes after Jorge began.
+Charlie, hungover, stumbled in a few minutes after Jorge began.
 Afterwards, we went to book an excursion with him to Holguín City and the fishing village of Gibara the following day, that Wednesday (which left the resort at 7:30am).
 The remainder of the day was spent drinking, swimming, relaxing and visiting the local market about ten minutes’ walk west down the beach.
 Two other resorts shared the beach, and small open air market crowded a space at the far end, where I picked up a scorpion statue carved from bull horn and two nudie oil paintings (which I was later taxed on when I attempted to leave the country, and had to roll out salacious nude images in front of a young twenty-something senorita at the customs desk as she photographed and stamped them).

 At 6:00pm the buffet opened once again for the dinner rush, and we’d all agreed to meet for a good meal.
-It was raining; my friend Brian and I had been relaxing in the hotel room (I was reading more about Koxinga), whereas Andrew had ventured out to “make every minute count” but agreed to meet us there for 6.
-Brian and I were there, met up with my parents and the others, and I sat down to a nice meal of pasta in wine sauce with a glass of red wine, wondering where Andrew was.
+It was raining; my friend Brian and I had been relaxing in the hotel room (I was reading more about Koxinga), whereas Charlie had ventured out to “make every minute count” but agreed to meet us there for 6.
+Brian and I were there, met up with my parents and the others, and I sat down to a nice meal of pasta in wine sauce with a glass of red wine, wondering where Charlie was.
 I got about halfway through the meal when my phone started ringing, and you can guess who it was.

 Because Cuba is a communist backwater, their telecommunications infrastructure is in the toilet and my service provider grouped them in with Russia, the Middle East, and most of Africa (the only places worse had no service at all: North Korea and two or three African countries where they still consider radio waves to be witchcraft).
 As a result, just answering the call would cost me four dollars, so the very first thing I said was, “This is costing me money, so it better be important.”

-Andrew was in a panic.
+Charlie was in a panic.
 Now, I heard him tell this story about seventeen more times in the course of the next several hours, so (although this is not the entirety of the story conveyed in that short phone call) here are the pertinent details:

-Andrew had gone back to the market (rain had been on and off).
+Charlie had gone back to the market (rain had been on and off).
 He was returning along the beach to make the appointment for dinner.
 He was drunk.
 Two Hispanic women, that he variously described as looking sixteen, seventeen, eighteen and fourteen, approached him asking for a cigarette.
 They spoke very broken English, but were wearing American clothing (Aeropostale) and he assumed they were resort guests (there were a lot on non-English guests there, from Europe and other places).
 He gave them a cigarette and they asked him if he wanted “fucky-fucky,” motioning to the beach.
 It was at this point he realized they were Cuban, and reasoned they probably weren’t too well off if they were resorting to beachfront prostitution.
 He told them he wasn’t interested in sex.
 We’d all brought American products – shampoo, cosmetics and whatnot – to give out to the locals, as we were told this is often better than giving cash, given the embargo.
 These young women clearly needed these things more than the resort maid or bartender, both of whom live relatively good lives compared to the rest of their comrades, given the exchange rate between the standard Cuban peso and the international convertible peso.
 Why not give these women some of these products?
 They said that was cool and followed him as he made his way back down the beach.
 Resort security, lax as it was, nonetheless tries to discourage impoverished locals from disturbing the resort lifestyle, so, the sign language prompting of the girls, they hopped off the beachfront trail and over to the road that runs in front of the resort.
 At a certain point, when they were trying to lead him further from the resort, he tried to explain in broken sign language how he needed to go to his room to get these items.
 They didn’t seem to understand.
 He had the hotel room key with him – he could show them what he meant when he said he needed to go back towards the villas.
 As soon as he removed his wallet, the one girl grabbed it from his hand and they both made a mad dash through the field adjacent the hotel, where they “ran like jackrabbits.”
 He followed in pursuit, yelling in a broken French-Spanish mixture, “Mon identification, por favor.”
 He didn’t even care about the cash inside, but rather the health card, firearms licence and protection officer badge (his passport was safely locked away in the room safe).
 The two girls split up to go around a large cactus bush, he followed one while losing the other, and ran out of breath before he could get to either of them.
 He found himself in a field with a few horses, asked for help from a local drunkard half passed out in a ditch, who was unable to help him, and then managed to converse a little bit with the old Hispanic woman who owned those horses.
 She told him (in broken English) to go to “la policia” and offered to lead him there, through some woods, where she assured him it was only five minutes away.